chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/deploy.md

 ### Commit the action

-In the command line, issue the following command to add the changes that were done:
+In the command line, issue the following command to add the changes that you've made:

 ```bash
 git add .